Using P4LOG

 The above output example displays the number of RPC messages and size of the data transfers to and from the disk, in megabytes.
 In this case, a 1.417 GB was transferred from the server to the local client during a sync command.
 While 3 messages were sent back, the size of those messages was small enough to be a rounding error, thus zero megabytes.
 A submit command would show the opposite condition, with a large number of messages and data being sent to the server, with fewer coming back to the client.

 Optionally, "himarks" is displayed to show the send/receive window size used for the RPC messages.
-This can be useful to catch some client issues where the window sizes (in bytes) may be set incorrectly by the OS.
+This can be useful to catch some client issues where the window sizes (in bytes) might be set incorrectly by the OS.
 For example, an issue with older Perforce Windows clients with an artificially low send window size would appear as:

 msgs/size in+out 0+2/0mb+0mb himarks 64835/2000